Sweet Dog

 Does the "beg" trick hurt my dog's back?

-A brief, occasional lift in a healthy adult isn't documented as dangerous.
-It's the held or repeated position that weighs on the back, the hips and the knees, especially in a puppy, a long-backed dog or a senior.
-Keep the hindquarters on the ground and build up in very small doses.
+A brief, occasional lift in a healthy adult poses no known problem.
+It is the held or repeated position that weighs on the back, the hips and the knees, especially in a puppy, a long-backed dog or a senior.
+Keep the back end on the ground, and build up the time little by little.

 Is it dangerous to teach my dog tricks?